AlexOrtiz5/Stock_Market/README.md

     - Calculate technical indicators (RSI, MACD, etc.) to identify trading signals.
     - Create price ratios and volatility measures to enrich the dataset.
   - Time Series Analysis and Modeling:
-    - Perform autocorrelation analysis to understand price dependencies.
     - Develop and evaluate ARIMA models for stock price forecasting.
-    - Implement Prophet models to capture seasonality and trends.
     - Implement Linear Regression Models.
     - Implement Random Forest Models.
-    - Implement LSTM models.
   - Visualization and Reporting:
-    - Create clear and informative visualizations to present findings.
+    - Create clear and informative visualizations to present findings (using Matplotlib, Seaborn, Plotly).
-    - Generate a comprehensive report summarizing the analysis and results.
-    - Evaluate the performance of the predictive models.
+    - Evaluate the performance of the predictive models (MSE).

 # Technologies
   List with used technologies: